AngleProtocol/angle-docs/concepts/emergency-modules/README.md

 To prevent the cascading effect that could be induced if SLPs all exit the protocol, a slippage is introduced to discourage SLPs from exiting when the collateral ratio is too low: this is a way to make sure that there will always be SLPs in the protocol.
 Note here that HAs are never affected by exit restrictions: they can find incentives to enter at any point in time thus bringing extra-liquidity, regardless of whether there has been a price drop or not.

-Besides, when the protocol starts to be too unhealthy, as explained [in this page](../standard-liquidity-providers/), there are recollateralization incentives for SLPs: a fraction of the transaction fees and lending yield going to SLPs can be automatically put aside, and will only be recoverable by SLPs when the protocol is collateralized back again.
+Besides, when the protocol starts to be too unhealthy, as explained [in this page](../standard-liquidity-providers/), there are recollateralization incentives for SLPs: a fraction of the transaction fees and lending yield going to SLPs can be automatically put aside, and only be recoverable by SLPs when the protocol is collateralized back again.
 This means that a new SLP giving money to recollateralize a pool may receive transaction fees and yield accumulated before her arrival in the pool.

 Governance can also choose to distribute a bigger fraction of the transaction fees and lending returns to SLPs to make them stay, or to offer more governance tokens through the staking contracts